Office 365 Privacy

 - Creation, editing and sharing of MS Office documents is possible directly in CERNBox or in OneDrive.
 In both cases, the documents are rendered in the browser by Microsoft software running in the Microsoft cloud.

-- Microsoft enterpise apps - the MS Office apps installed on ther user's Widnows or Mac computer - collect and send to Microsoft diagnostic data about Office client software running on the user's device.
+- Microsoft enterprise apps - the MS Office apps installed on ther user's Widnows or Mac computer - collect and send to Microsoft diagnostic data (a.k.a. telemetry) about Office client software running on the user's device.

 - In addition, Microsoft enterprise apps provide connected experiences that use cloud-based functionality to provide enhanced Office features.
 This means that parts of your content - for example the names of the documents that you recently edited - is sent to the Microsoft cloud.
 In addition, if you choose to use a connected experience that analyzes your content, then this content will be sent to the Microsoft cloud.
 For example, if you chose to use Translate in Word, the text you typed and selected to translate in the document is also sent to and processed by Microsoft to provide you the connected experience.